Miles Ranch: The Miles Will

-When Miles passed away in 1898, the estate became embroiled in a legal dispute over who should inherit the bulk of the Miles fortune.
+When Miles died in 1898, the estate became embroiled in a legal dispute over who should inherit the bulk of the Miles fortune.
 The landmark case known as the “Miles Will” lasted 12 years.
 It went to the Nebraska Supreme Court five times.
 The final decision was in favor of Miles’ oldest son, Joseph H. Miles.

 In the aftermath of the long legal battle, the Miles Ranch experienced a decade of prosperity under the leadership of J.H.
 Miles’ oldest son, Stephen, and the family agent, William Schock.
 This prosperity was fueled, in part, by higher grain prices and by increased demand in Europe during World War I. During this time, the general manager of the Ranch was D.F.
 Harbaugh, who was a well-known detective.
 Harbaugh did not have any prior ranching experience but was certainly a quick learner.
 His presence and prior detective experience provided a sense of security during a turbulent time.
 During the legal dispute over the “Miles Will”, Harbaugh and his boss, Thomas Furlong, proved to be of great assistance to Joseph H. Miles.

 By the mid-1920s, the Miles Ranch began to struggle as farm prices plummeted.
 This was a result of increased European agricultural production and widespread mechanization.
 Heavy debt also began to take a toll, and by 1935, thousands of Miles Ranch acres were auctioned off to satisfy multiple bank obligations.

 Also in the mid to late 1920s and early 1930s, J.H.
 Miles’ youngest son, Warren, took over the management of the cash-strapped ranch.
 The Great Depression and the Dust Bowl took their toll, and soon all night high stakes poker games were hosted at the Miles Ranch.
 There are accounts indicating that perhaps 1,000 acres of Miles Ranch land may have been lost in a single night.
 In the height of the Prohibition, folklore indicates the Miles Ranch was the only place in Richardson County where alcohol flowed freely.
 Artifacts found at the ranch also indicate alcohol was being produced at the ranch around this time, likely wine, and/or hard cider.
 A large orchard was located just north of the mansion house.
 It is entirely possible the production may have involved moonshine or even beer.